$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-As depicted in Fig.~\ref{fig:tau_3mu}, the $Z'$ contribution dominates over the $U_{1}$ contribution, and the regions of the parameter space with large $s_{23}^{e}$ and/or $x_{25}^{\psi}$ are already excluded by the experiment.
+As depicted in Fig.~\ref{fig:tau_3mu}, the $Z'$ contribution dominates over the $U_{1}$ contribution, and the regions of the parameter space with very large $s_{23}^{e}$ are already excluded by the experiment.
+We have chosen to plot the results of the 2022 case only, since this observable depends mostly on $s_{23}^{e}$ and there is little variation with 2021 data.
 The Belle II collaboration will test a further region of the parameter space \cite{Belle-II:2018jsg}, setting the bound $s_{23}^{e}<2.8V_{cb}$ if no signal is detected.
-In general 4321 models the 2-3 charged lepton mixing is usually unspecified, so only the small $U_{1}$ signal is predicted.
-Therefore, the large $Z'$ signal offers the opportunity to disentangle the twin Pati-Salam model from other proposals.
+In all UV incomplete 4321 models (such as \cite{DiLuzio:2017vat,DiLuzio:2018zxy}) the $\mu-\tau$ mixing is unspecified, so only the small $U_{1}$ signal is predicted.
+Therefore, the large $Z'$ signal offers the opportunity to disentangle the twin Pati-Salam model from other 4321 proposals.

-As depicted in Fig.~\ref{fig:LFV_processes}, $\tau\rightarrow3\mu$ is the most constraining signal over the parameter space out of all the LFV processes, provided that the 2-3 charged lepton mixing is $\mathcal{O}(0.1)$, and requires a mild suppression via $s_{25}^{L}\approx0.1$ which drives the model to the small $x_{25}^{\psi}$ region.
+As depicted in Fig.~\ref{fig:LFV_processes}, $\tau\rightarrow3\mu$ is the most constraining signal over the parameter space out of all the LFV processes, provided that the 2-3 charged lepton mixing is $\mathcal{O}(0.1)$.